lr101/MonaServer/README.md

 MINIO_PORT=9000
 MINIO_CONSOLE_PORT=9001
 ```
-3. Add your mail login data, public facing app url and minio information and a redis password
+3. Add your mail login data, public facing app url and minio information
     - You might need to start the minio container to create your access key through the admin console: `docker compose up minio`
+    - Navigate to the minio console at http://localhost:9001 and login using the specified MINIO_ROOT_PASSWORD
+    - Create a bucket with the same name as the MINIO_BUCKET_NAME
+    - Create an access token and add it to your `.env`
 4. Run `docker-compose up` to  start all services

 ### Optional